theREALdebater/eclat/doc/security/guardians.md

  * role-based security

- * attribute-based security
+ * property-based security

  * possibly other security models

-The attribute-based security guardian generator will use [XACML][1] files to specify the rules that it uses to make decisions.
+The property-based security guardian generator will use [XACML][1] files to specify the rules that it uses to make decisions.